chughes757/FederalZeroTrust/README.md

 # Thanks

 Special thanks goes out to all of the Zero Trust pioneers who have contributed to this modernized approach to cybersecurity over the years.
 From the concept in a whitepaper, vendor specific implementations and pursuits all the way to those who have played a role it now being a published Federal strategy and implementation goal.
+Specically I would like to thank leaders like John Kindervag, Dr. Chase Cunningham, Jerry Chapman, Evan Gilman, Doug Barth and Jasob Garbis, who I've personally learned a lot from on the topic of Zero Trust.